Ashu-amsalu/Modern-SQL-Data-Warehouse-for-Sales-Analytics/README.md

 Provide comprehensive documentation of the data model to facilitate understanding and collaboration between business stakeholders and the analytics team.

 ### License
-This project is licensed under the MIT License.
-You are free to use, modify and share this project with proper attribution.
+This project is licensed under the MIT License, granting you the freedom to use, modify, and share it, as long as proper credit is given.